MohamedGouaouri/codecla-backend/tasks/1-database-design.md

 ### CodeCLA database description
 he platform caters to two primary user roles: **Coders** and **Managers**.
 Managers hold the responsibility of overseeing their designated
 **Challenges** by creating, updating, and deleting them.
-Both **Coders** and **Managers** possess basic account information such as first name, last name, email, password, and an optional avatar.
+Both **Coders** and **Managers** possess basic account information such as first name, last name, email (which should be unique for that user), password, and an optional avatar.
 Coders, however, have additional pertinent attributes including a description field allowing them to express their passion and interests, and a score field crucial for the application's
 **Leaderboard**.